 Lean Manufacturing Workshops

 Learn how to implement lean concepts to make improvements to your manufacturing operation.
 These workshops, presented by Sinclair College and sponsored by FASTLANE, are exclusive to DRMA members.
-Cost is only $100 per session per attendee and for members only.
+Cost is $150 (standard) and $200 (advanced) per session per attendee and for members only.